 RTX 3060 12GB for AI: Still Worth It in 2026?

-The RTX 3060 12GB is the single most popular entry-level GPU for local AI.
-It shows up in every beginner recommendation thread, and for good reason: 12GB of VRAM is the minimum useful amount for running real LLM models, and the 3060 can be had for under $200 used.
-It plays games, it runs CUDA, it has display output, and it "just works."
+The RTX 3060 12GB is the most popular entry-level GPU for local AI.
+12GB of VRAM is the minimum useful amount for running real LLMs, and the 3060 goes for under $200 used.
+It plays games, runs CUDA, has display output, and "just works."

-But in 2026, the landscape has changed.
-Used datacenter GPUs offer more VRAM per dollar, and newer consumer cards have arrived.
-Is the RTX 3060 12GB still the right choice for someone getting into local AI?
+But in 2026, used datacenter GPUs offer more VRAM per dollar.
+Is the RTX 3060 12GB still the right choice?

 RTX 3060 12GB — Key Specs